New York City

 Statue of Liberty

-- The Statue of Liberty is a gift from the French, designed by Frederic-August Bartholdi and built to commemorate America's 100th birthday.
-It was unveiled in 1886, and it's been a big hit ever since.
-It's not just size, 305 ft. tall, but she's very green (the statue is covered with a copper skin).
-And that's mom's face up there - Bartholdi used his mother's face as inspiration for the statue.
+- The Statue of Liberty is a gift from the French, designed by Frederic-August Bartholdi and built to commemorate America’s 100th birthday.
+It was unveiled in 1886, and it’s been a big hit ever since.
+It’s not just size, 305 ft. tall, but she’s very green.
+And that’s mom’s face up there – Bartholdi used his mother’s face as inspiration for the statue.
+The Statue of Liberty is a worldwide symbol of freedom, welcoming millions of immigrants and visitors.

-Take the boat from Battery Park to Liberty Island to visit the Statue of Liberty.
+Take the ferry from Battery Park to Liberty Island to visit the Statue of Liberty.

 Ellis Island